kiwix/kiwix-js/README.md

 Please note that certain "Zimit"-based archives (available from the "zimit" directory on https://download.kiwix.org/zim/) are not (yet) compatible with this reader.
 There is experimental support for these in our sister app https://pwa.kiwix.org.

-## Some technical details

-Technically, after reading an article from a ZIM file, it is necessary to "inject" the dependencies (images, css, etc).
-For compatibility reasons, there are two main ways of doing this:

-- "ServiceWorker" mode (the default) uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
-It is a generic and clean way of serving content to the browser.
-It works in any recent browser, but not in older ones.
-Service Workers are currently disabled by Mozilla in Firefox extensions, but we use a workaround (an offline-first PWA version) as a substitute within the extension;
-- "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
-This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so some ZIMs with dynamic content do not work well (if at all).
-However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode.

-You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode, you are strongly advised to remain in this mode.

 ## Compatibility

 Since the app is written in HTML/JavaScript, it should work in most recent browser engines and many older ones too, depending on the Content